-Using a multi-disciplinary approach of electronic tagging, biochemical tracers and analysis of historic fisheries.
+Using a multi-disciplinary approach of electronic tagging, biochemical tracers and fisheries analyses.
 I am assessing the extent to which the BIOT MPA provides protection to these commercially important pelagic predators in the Indian Ocean and whether it contains important sites for key life-stages such as breeding and feeding.

 Sharks and tuna are key to the health of our oceans and thus humanity.
 We urgently need to find more effective ways to manage and conserve them.

 Sentinel Species ResearchThe Ecology and Ecosystem Roles of Reef Sharks in the BIOT MPA

 Sentinel Species ResearchThe Importance of BIOT for Pelagic Predators in the Indian Ocean